 Grand Canyon University’s mission is to prepare learners to become global citizens, critical thinkers, effective communicators and responsible leaders.
 As part of our vision for the university, we strive to offer students high-quality academic programs, affordable tuition and a Christian community.
 These three core values are a major part of what makes GCU different:

 With nine distinct colleges, including its prestigious Honors College, Grand Canyon University has been committed to academic excellence since its beginning.
 The university has continually earned regional accreditation from the Higher Learning Commission (HLC) and its predecessor since 1968.
-Many of the programs throughout our colleges have also received additional accreditations from accrediting bodies such as the Commission on Collegiate Nursing Education, Accreditation Council for Business Schools and Programs and more.
+Many of the programs throughout our colleges have also received additional accreditations from accrediting bodies such as Accreditation Council for Business Schools and Programs and more.
+For more information on the accreditation of nursing programs and other university licensures, please visit our University Accreditation and Regulations page.

 The university currently offers more than 200 academic programs, with new programs in high-demand fields such as engineering, cybersecurity and more, being added frequently.
 Since 2012, GCU has expanded its campus by adding new classroom buildings and facilities, including two brand new STEM buildings to accommodate for the growth of the College of Science, Engineering and Technology.